 In the previous installments, we made a plan, gathered all the materials, assembled the insulation portion of the shelter, prepared the plastic storage tub for the external “shell” of the shelter, and started to create an opening in the shell for cat access.
 This step describes how to complete the opening for the cat’s access to the shelter.

 Step Four.
 Finish drilling holes all around the circle until the circle is ready to cut apart.

 When all the holes are drilled, the circle is ready to be removed to make the final opening for the entry hole.
 For this, we used a moderately sturdy knife with a good grip, to make the cut as smooth as possible.

-In the next installment in this series, we will cover how this process went, with pictures for most steps.
-Be sure to click through to each part, so that you get the whole story!
+In the next installment in this series, we will cover how this process went.
+Be sure to click through to each part so that you get the whole story!
 Here’s a link to Part Six.